sdbj2063/gcd/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:

 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+## Appendix C

+### How the Original Data Knits Together

+The following diagram illustrates the original data and how it connects to each other plus the transformation process it undergoes through the R script.